angular/preboot/README.md

 In essence, this library is all about managing the user experience from the time from when a server view is visible until the client view takes over control of the page.

-## Important notes about 5.0.0 release

-Preboot version < 5.0.0 is built without any downstream dependencies and can be used with any front end framework.
-As of 5.0.0, however, preboot is built specifically for Angular.
-If you are NOT using Angular 4+ then you can continue to use version 4.x.x (it is very stable and has worked bug free for over a year).

-Assume that all documentation on this page from this point further is related to >=5.0.0.

 ## Installation

-Preboot is currently in beta, so to insteall you must cd into your Angular app root and run the following command:
+Preboot is currently in beta, so to install you must cd into your app root and run the following command:

 ```
-npm i preboot@5.0.0-rc.11 --save
+npm i preboot@5.0.0-rc.12 --save
 ```

-In most cases, you will be using preboot with Angular server rendering.
-As such, there are two parts to preboot that must be configured: the server module and the client module.
+There are two parts of preboot (server configuration and browser configuration).
+For each part of preboot, there is a slightly different API for Angular and non-Angular apps.
+The following sections covers these 4 different configurations:

+- Angular Server Configuration
+- Angular Browser Configuration
+- Non-Angular Server Configuration
+- Non-Angular Browser Configuration

-#### Preboot Server Configuration
+#### Angular Server Configuration

 ```
 import { NgModule } from '@angular/core';